Duda Kertész: Career

 Kertész began her career at PwC in Boston, Massachusetts, where she worked for two years before returning to Brazil.
 She held a position with Schering-Plough for three years before rejoining Johnson & Johnson Consumer Products in 1999 in various senior brand manager positions.

 She was named President of Johnson & Johnson's consumer business in Brazil in 2011.
 She led the division to a sales increase of 80% over the following year.
 In March 2016, she led Johnson & Johnson's acquisition of the Hipoglós rash cream business from competitor Procter & Gamble.
 Kertész also oversaw the company's implementation of the Women's Leadership Initiative program to help erase gender bias in the workplace.

 Kertész was named President of Johnson & Johnson's HealthE division in 2016 and is responsible for overseeing the company's Oral Care, Wound Care and Baby Care businesses in the U.S.

 Personal life

 Kertész is a member of the Movimento Mulher 360, an organization for Brazilian businesswomen that aims to expand female participation in business.
 She lives in the United States with her two children.
+She is the daughter of Mário Kertész, a journalist and politician who was once mayor of Salvador.